What Is Church Planting?

 No two Pioneers teams look exactly the same in how they try to initiate church-planting movements in their people group.

 This is where the diversity comes in.
 No two Pioneers teams look exactly the same in how they try to initiate church-planting movements in their people group.
-Around the Pioneers world, team members serve as teachers, social workers, doctors, nurses, farming consultants, drinking water technicians, businessmen, and in a host of other surprising capacities.
+Around the Pioneers world, team members serve as teachers, social workers, doctors, nurses, farming consultants, drinking water technicians, business people and many other surprising capacities.
 One of our members even pilots commercial passenger jets!

 The beauty of a well-functioning Pioneers team is that each person’s role contributes toward the team’s plan of initiating church-planting movements.
 Effective teams relentlessly call members back to the question, “How does what I am doing fit into the overall team strategy?”
 Relatively few of our missionaries might see themselves as “church planters,” but virtually all of our teams see themselves as church planting teams.